Week 04

 Alt text

-After breaking the PCB from the tabs, we sand down the outline where the tabs were using a rotary tool, then sand the copper surface with 800 grid sand paper with water.
-And lastly we test continuity using a multimeter to check if all the copper traces are isolated from one another, no disconnected trace, and no shorted trace.
+After breaking the PCB from the tabs, we sand down the outline where the tabs were using a rotary tool, then wet sand the copper surface with 800 grit sand paper.
+After that we should test continuity using a multimeter to check if all the copper traces are isolated from one another, no disconnected trace, and no shorted trace.
+Once we verify the milling result, clean the pcb with water and dish soap, removing any oil and milling residue to prepare the board for stuffing.

 Cleaned PCB milling result